 Specific macro needs are determined with formulas (and professional expertise).
 Generic formulas might simply take your sex, height, weight and weight goals into consideration when setting your macros, but a professionally set prescription might also take your food preferences, health history, and athletic performance goals into account as well.
 The amount of protein, fat and carbohydrates that you eat each day can influence your hunger and satiety, overall energy, hormones, athletic performance, and body shape and size.
 A formula that uses more input data is usually a better fit for the user.

-The best fit macro prescription or daily macro targets for you feel relatively easy to hit.
+The best fit macro prescription or daily macro targets for you should feel relatively easy to hit.
 In other words, you can create meals you enjoy eating, while hitting your goals each day.
 You’re not fumbling around to make franken-style meals with random ingredients to hit your goals.

 Before tracking macros, a client might have opted for a fat free yogurt + fruit for breakfast.
 Later, she might have had a big salad with black beans + cheese + olives + tortilla strips + salsa.
 Dinner was simple with the family, and she might have rounded out the evening with a bowl of ice cream.
 All pretty healthy eats!